Ethen-007/SkillSync/README.md

 ## Introduction

 This README provides an overview of the features, usage instructions, and contact information for our project.
-Read on to learn how you can easily find hackathon partners with Verified Skills with our intuitive platform..
+Read on to learn how you can easily find hackathon partners with Verified Skills with our intuitive platform.

 ## Features